vfarcic/docker-flow/README.md

 ...
 ```

-*Docker Flow* run our main target *app* together with the side target name *books-ms-db*.
+*Docker Flow* run our main target *app* together with the side target named *books-ms-db*.
 Both targets are defined in [docker-compose.yml](https://github.com/vfarcic/docker-flow/blob/master/docker-compose.yml).
-The first difference you'll notice is that it added *blue* to the container name.
+Container names depend on many different factors, some of which are the Docker Compose project (defaults to the current directory as in case of the *app* target) or can be specified inside the *docker-compose.yml* through the `container_name` argument as in the case of the *db* target).
+The first difference you'll notice is that *Docker Flow* added *blue* to the container name.
 The reason behind that is in the `--blue-green` argument.
-If present, *Docker Flow* will use the *blue-green* process to run container.
+If present, *Docker Flow* will use the *blue-green* process to run the main target.
 If you are unfamiliar with the process, please read the [Blue-Green Deployment](http://technologyconversations.com/2016/02/08/blue-green-deployment/) article for general information and [Docker Flow: Blue-Green Deployment and Relative Scaling](http://technologyconversations.com/2016/03/07/docker-flow-blue-green-deployment-and-relative-scaling/) for more detailed explanation within the *Docker Flow* context.

 Let's take a look at the *proxy* node as well.